 - peanuts and tree nuts

 You can manage allergic asthma and help prevent asthma attacks by avoiding triggers and taking your medication as prescribed.
-If you’re still experiencing symptoms on a regular basis, talk to your doctor.
+If you’re still experiencing symptoms on a regular basis, talk with your doctor.
 You may need a change to your treatment plan or more guidance about avoiding triggers.

 Sticking to your treatment plan can help prevent your asthma symptoms from worsening.
 If you’re taking multiple treatments but still experiencing symptoms, you may need more help managing your condition.

 Asthma is considered severe when it’s uncontrolled or only partially controlled, even if the person takes multiple treatments, such as inhaled corticosteroids, oral corticosteroids, or inhaled beta-agonists.
+About 5 to 10 percent of people with asthma typically will continue to have symptoms despite standard treatments.

 A number of factors may contribute to asthma symptoms worsening, including: